My shopping cart

 Cotton plant field, attribution: Kimberly Vardeman

-It's important to realize that not all cotton sheets are the same.
 Choosing high-quality cotton or organic cotton sheet can make a significant difference in how a sheet feels against the skin and, as a result, whether it offers a good night's sleep.
 One measure of sheet quality is thread count, which represents the number of horizontal and vertical threads per square inch of fabric; higher thread count cotton sheets are typically softer and the denser weave is more resistant to dust mites.
+Beware, however, that many dishonest manufacturers misrepresent bedding thread counts to trick buyers into purchasing lower quality sheets.
+Before you shop for high-thread-count cotton sheets, read this helpful blog about common thread count scams.

-Equally important, however, is the quality of the cotton itself: long staple cotton (LS) or extra-long-staple (ELS) are best.
+While thread count matters, the quality of the cotton itself is equally--if not more--important.
+When purchasing luxury cotton sheets, look for long staple cotton (LS) or extra-long-staple (ELS) are best.
 Most cotton fabric is made from fiber only about an inch long; this fabric is weaker, rougher, and subject to pilling, making it harsher on delicate skin.
 In contrast, long-staple and extra-long-staple cotton produce sheets that are strong and soft, to begin with, and grow softer and more comfortable with repeated washings over time.
 This higher quality cotton, which represents only a small percentage of the cotton in the world, is identified as Pima cotton or Supima cotton (American grown), Egyptian long-staple cotton, or Giza (a special strain of Egyptian cotton grown in the valley of the Nile).
 Egyptian cotton sheets are known for their softness and durability.

 Finally, you will want to choose between a cotton percale weave or sateen weave.
 A percale sheet is crisp, cool, and breathable with a fresh feel.
 A high quality percale gives a "five-star hotel" feel to your bed.
 Percale is ideal for summertime, and can be used year-round by people who like to sleep "cool."
 Sateen sheets are thicker and known for their luster and drape.
 Sateen feels silky and soft to the touch.
 It is a warmer fabric, ideally suited for cooler weather or those who are looking for warmth in their bedding.
 With a lustrous sheen, they're perfect for bedrooms with a heavy emphasis on luxury and romance.
 The choice between percale and sateen really comes down to personal preference.
-Learn more here.
+Learn more about the differences between cotton and percale sheets here.

 Sleeping on a silk bedsheet delivers multiple benefits for sensitive skin.
 Silk is a protein-based fabric, and naturally moisturizing to the skin (and hair!).
-Our 22 momme silk charmeuse is incredibly smooth and reduces friction on delicate facial skin; sleeping on a pure mulberry silk pillowcase to fight sleep wrinkles has become a blockbuster beauty trend in recent years.
+A 22 momme silk charmeuse sheet set is incredibly smooth and reduces friction on delicate facial skin; sleeping on a pure mulberry silk pillowcase to fight sleep wrinkles has become a blockbuster beauty trend in recent years.

 Along with helping skin retain moisture and elasticity, silk is a naturally hypoallergenic sheet material because it is non-irritating.
-A silk sheet and pillowcase is gentle on the most sensitive and even acne-prone skin while being inherently resistant to mold, mites, and other allergens.
+A charmeuse weave silk sheet and pillowcase is gentle on the most sensitive and even acne-prone skin while being inherently resistant to mold, mites, and other allergens.
 Along with feeling fabulous -- after all, silk is the definition of both luxury and comfort -- pure mulberry silk sheets are breathable and help regulate body temperature.
-In warm seasons, silk wicks away moisture to keep skin cool and dry; in cooler temperatures, silk's low conductivity allows the fiber to create a thin layer of insulation to keep you warm.
+In warm seasons or for hot sleepers, silk sheets are the perfect cooing sheets that wick away moisture to keep skin cool and dry; in cooler temperatures, silk's low conductivity allows the fiber to create a thin layer of insulation to keep you warm.
 By helping regulate body temperature year-round in all conditions, silk protects the skin from temperature extremes.

 As we noted, 100% pure mulberry silk is hypoallergenic.
 But at Mulberry Park Silks, they go a step further with their fabric.
-Along with ensuring that their silk sheets accessories meet the highest standards of beauty, comfort, and colorfastness, all of our silk products are Oeko-Tex® Standard 100 Certified.
-This means that -- from raw materials to end product -- they're free from harmful chemicals, including toxins and irritants.
-The silk items you bring into your home from Mulberry Park Silks are safe, natural, and healthy for all types of skin, even the most delicate and sensitive.
+Along with ensuring that their silk sheets accessories meet the highest standards of beauty, comfort, and colorfastness, all Mulberry Park Silks products are independently tested for harmful substances according to the strict global criteria of STANDARD 100 by OEKO-TEX® .
+This means that Mulberry Park Silks products and their components have been tested against a list of over 400 harmful substances according to STANDARD 100 by OEKO-TEX®.
+This certification keeps you and your family safe from harmful substances.

 Of course, you should always work with your medical provider to determine the cause and treatment of any skin irritation.